American historic carpentry: Box house

 Box houses (boxed house, box frame, box and strip, piano box, single-wall, board and batten, and many other names) have minimal framing in the corners and widely spaced in the exterior walls, but like the vertical plank wall houses, the vertical boards are structural.
 The origins of boxed construction is unknown.
-The term box-frame was used in a reconstruction manual in 1868 after the American Civil War.
+The term box-frame was used in a reconstruction manual in 1868.

 Box house may also be a nickname for Classic Box or American Foursquare architectural styles in North America, and is also not to be confused with a general type of timber framing called a box frame.

-A variation on boxed construction is used on the Wesleyan Grove cottage: cottages around Oak Bluffs (Cottage City), Martha's Vineyard, Massachusetts, are built of vertical, tongue and groove planks without battens usually in a gothic style.
-This method was “inspired by the tent frame construction” of the original "board tents" used for Methodist Camp Meetings beginning in 1835.
+A variation on boxed construction is used on the Wesleyan Grove cottage: cottages around Oak Bluffs (Cottage City) on Martha's Vineyard are built of vertical, tongue and groove planks without battens usually in a Gothic style.
+This method was “inspired by the tent frame construction” of the original "board tents" used for Methodist camp meetings beginning in 1835.

-A-frame buildings
+A-frame

-An A-frame building has framing with little or no walls, the rafters join at the ridge forming an A shape.
+An A-frame building has framing with little or no walls; the rafters join at the ridge forming an A shape.
 This is the simplest type of framing but has historically been used for inexpensive cottages and farm shelters until the A-frame house was popularized in the 1950s as a style of vacation home in the United States.